 operators on the discrete spectrum of the maximal compact subgroup

 - 7 Mar 2018 The realisations of unitary irreducible

 representations of the group SL2(ℝ), in the Hardy, Bergman and

-- 9 Oct 2018 Ladder operators and the harmonic oscillator (notes).
+- 9 Oct 2018 Ladder operators, the harmonic oscillator, quantum

 This document was translated from LATEX by